HenHus/Husmorph/README.md

-# HUSMORPH v2.0 (early release)
+# HUSMORPH v2.0

-## Major updates in the new 2.0 early release version!
+## Major updates in the new 2.0 version!

 HUSMORPH is a graphical user interface (GUI) designed for landmark placement on images.
 It supports both manual placement and automated machine learning-based predictions.
 This versatile tool can be used right out of the box or by running the scripts provided in this repository for more customized workflows.